 Mixing is the stage after the recording.
 It is the art of enhancing the sound of every element separately and combining all recorded tracks to fit in a sound field.
 Mixing Equipment includes EQs, compression, panning, reverb, delays, and other effects used for this purpose.

 Analog high-end processors are used in Mastering for best sonic results ( quality, noise, headroom) .
-The gears are often custom-made and carefully chosen due to each Mastering engineer's taste (in tube sound and other technical features).
+The gears are often custom-made and carefully chosen based on each Mastering engineer's taste (various tube valves and other technical features).

-Digital plug-ins are rarely used in Mastering (only a few limiting is needed) whereas Mixing nowadays relies on digital processing (especially in home studios) with the settings and all tracks are recalled by a single click within the session.
+Digital plugins are rarely used in Mastering (only a few limiting is needed) whereas Mixing nowadays relies on digital processing (especially in home studios) with the settings on all tracks are recalled by a single click within the session.

-A special DAW is used for Mastering with an extended algorithmic calculation and other features ( ISRC and PQ codes, CD-Text, DDPi delivery, formats...).
-Other DAWs are more suitable for mixing/editing.
+A special DAW ( Digital Audio Worksation ) is used for Mastering with an extended algorithmic calculation including features like insertionn of ISRC, PQ Codes, CD-Text, DDPi delivery, formats...

-A fresh set of Healthy ears with a creative mind are essential in Mastering to snatch any minor issue since this is the last stage before releasing the Music!
+A fresh set of Healthy ears with a creative mind are essential in Mastering to snatch any minor issue since this is the last stage before releasing the Recording!